comp3702/tutorial03/README.md

 However, the intended access is through the unit tests.

 ### Running Tests
-The tests are in [tests/](tests/) dir.
-There are sub-dirs for tests related to search and questions where each question has its own test case.
+The tests are in [tests/](tests/) dir, split into sub-dirs for tests related to environments, search and tutorial sheet questions where each question has its own test case.

 These can be run either individually or everything (for questions dir):